cash stack icon

 Four-year fixed rate ISAs aren’t a very common type of ISA, but they could be an option for savers who want to put their money away for a longer period in return for a guaranteed rate.

-See our charts below to compare the providers that offer four-year ISAs, and find the best rates.
+See our charts below which are updated daily, to compare the providers that offer four-year ISAs, and find the best rates.

 Advertisement